roeger/icaps25.github.io/content/organization/roles_and_guidelines.md

 to focus on editorial feedback at a low level: if the paper has typos or questionable grammar, point that out at a general level.
 Tools for correcting and enhancing written English are very advanced as of the time of writing this, and it is safe to assume that authors know about and how to use them effectively.
-Clearly, if the paper is written in a language other than English or is gibberish, raise this immediately with the Program Chairs.
+Clearly, if the paper is written in a language other than English or is gibberish, raise this immediately with the AC.

 ### Guidelines for Reviewing